richplastow/tryout-remix-material-ui/docs/from-scratch/step-01-create-a-new-remix-app.md

 # (no output)
 ```

-Next make sure that the `"build"` script works - the top level build/ folder
+Next, make sure that the `"build"` script works - the top level build/ folder
 should be created.

 ```bash